robcom88/syncOverlayTemplates/README.md

 	Once it looks right, "tokenize" the variable elements of the overlay (copy, images, etc.)

 	Compile the stylesheets into one via LESS

+	Create any Plan templates

+	Get the templates loaded to admin tool
+		DB Script for new defaults?